folio-org/mod-fqm-manager/README.md

 ```

 ### $ne
 Match values that are not equal to a specified value.
 String comparison is done in a case-insensitive manner.
-Supports
-string, number, boolean, date and uuid types.
+Supports uuid (by API only, with potentially [strange behavior](https://folio-org.atlassian.net/browse/UIPQB-144)), string, number, boolean, and date types.

 Examples:
 ```json